Jump to main content

 • Advice on media response

-• Forum selection, guarantees/security and arrest, including preliminary assessment of cargo claims, pollution, salvage, wreck removal, limitation of liability, general average etc.
+• Forum selection, choice of law, limitation of liability, guarantees/security and arrest, including preliminary assessment of claims in respect of cargo damage, pollution, salvage, wreck removal, general average etc.

-• Retaining and cooperating with technical experts, for example fire experts, pollution experts, navigation experts, naval architects etc.
+• Retaining and cooperating with technical experts, for example fire, pollution and navigation experts, naval architects etc.

 • Salvage and wreck removal – strategic advice, negotiating and drafting contracts etc.